rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

       * Cluster URL: https://kubernetes.default.svc
       * Namespace: <TEAM_NAME>-ci-cd

-Your form should look something like this:
+Your form should look like this:
 ![argocd-create-application](images/argocd-create-application.png)

 8. After you hit create, you'll see `our-todolist` application is created and should start deploying in your `${TEAM_NAME}-ci-cd` namespace.